 The key to making a premium section of your blog work is to offer readers something they can’t get anywhere else.
 You can have a members-only forum, but it’s also worth having unique, useful members-only content.

 Your premium section can include webinars or chat sessions with you, e-courses on a topic members vote on, and unique blog posts not available on your main site.

 A bunch of blogs brings in six-figure incomes every month, as Forbes reports.
 Even if your blog doesn’t get into the six-figure club, creating multiple revenue sources on a successful blog can give you a way to bring a bit of extra cash each month.

 How to Make Six Figures Blogging

-How To Make Six Figures Blogging is a dream for most people, however, with the right mindset and Marketing Tools it can be achieved.
+How to make six figures blogging is a dream for most people, however, with the right mindset and Marketing Tools it can be achieved.
 Kate Kordsmeier from Root + Revel is on track to earn over $200,000 this year from her blog alone!
-You can learn more about Kate and download a 99-Step Roadmap To A Profitable Blog plus watch a free asterclass webinar by visiting How To Make 6 Figures Blogging.
+You can learn more about blogging with a free course and How To Make 6 Figures Blogging.

 How to Make Money Blogging – Conclusion